hryungk/SuperMario/README.md

 - Brick with coin has a random number of coins and turn to block once looted out.

+- End the game once the player reaches the flag.

 Essential features to be added soon:

-- End the game once the player reaches the flag.
+- Print scores based on the player's position

 Minor features to be added:

+- Moving bricks should affect the sprites.

-- The player should be able to kill Goomba by hitting the brick from the bottom.
+  * The player should be able to kill Goomba by hitting the brick from the bottom.

-- Print scores based on the player's position
+  * Mushroom should change direction when hit by the jumping bricks.

+- Big Pusheen crushes the bricks when jumping to the bottom of them.

 - Add acceleration effect in x direction